-Handicap International aims to improve the situation for people with disabilities in Niger by offering support to their representative organisations.
-Training is also provided to local authorities to encourage them to take people with disabilities into account when implementing policies, so they can enjoy the same rights as their fellow citizens (the right to representation, to attend school, to move around freely etc.).
+HI aims to improve the situation for people with disabilities in Niger by offering support to their representative organisations.
+Training is also provided to local authorities to encourage them to take people with disabilities into account when implementing policies, so they can enjoy the same rights as their fellow citizens (the right to representation, to attend school to move around freely etc.).

-Since 2016, Handicap International leads a project to prevent developmental delays and disabilities among children affected by malnutrition, using physiotherapy and physical and emotional stimulation (through parent children interaction and educational games).
-A targeted 10,500 children will have received specific care in the coming two years.
+Since 2016, HI leads a project to prevent developmental delays and disabilities among children affected by malnutrition, using physiotherapy and physical and emotional stimulation (through parents-children interactions, educational games…).
+A targeted 10,500 Nigeran children will have received specific care in the coming two years.

-Finally, Handicap International also runs a project to secure the country's armed forces weapons and munitions stockpiles with the aim of limiting the risk of accidents.
+Finally, HI also runs a project to secure the country's armed forces' weapons and munitions stockpiles with the aim of limiting the risk of accidents.
 The organisation simultaneously works on the construction and rehabilitaiton of adapted storage facilities, and the destruction of obsolete weapons and munitions.